lovindata/blog/docs/posts/4/index.md

 Then, congratulations!
 You've successfully set up a server similar to the ones you can rent from AWS or any other cloud provider 🤩.

-## Install Docker, Portainer and Nginx Proxy Manager
+## 🐋 Set Up Docker, Portainer, and Nginx Proxy Manager

 - [Install Docker](https://docs.docker.com/engine/install/ubuntu/#installation-methods)